 Lines: Vector Equation

 Only one line can pass through any two distinct points in 3-space.
-Assume that we have two points, and
+Assume that we have two points,

 , and there is a point